The Dynamite Brothers

 I fratelli Dinamite (internationally released as The Dynamite Brothers) is a 1949 Italian animation film directed by Nino and Toni Pagot.

 It is considered the first Italian feature-length animated film and the first Italian film in Technicolor together with La Rosa di Bagdad by Anton Gino Domeneghini which was also released in 1949.
-The production of the film begun in 1942, and it was held back by a bombing that destroyed original drawings for the film.
+The production of the film began in 1942, and it was held back by a bombing that destroyed original drawings for the film.

 The film premiered at the 10th Venice International Film Festival.